Scholarships Dealing with Cyprus

 Mediterranean Island Rich in Ruins and Emerging as a New European Escape

-Closely tied to Greece and Turkey, the island of Cyprus offers a diverse and cultural marriage of both cultures.
-The country is open and laid back and perfect for students who may be a bit shy of others in the region heavy with security.
 Besides study time, students may also take advantage of the great beaches and ruins of numerous civilizations.
-Scholarships are heavy on archaeology as well as language and culture.
+Scholarships tend to focus on archaeology as well as language and culture.

 Government Scholarships